 Eating a cake right out of the oven can be quite delicious.
 That soft, warm, fluffy cake is certainly tempting.
 However, wouldn’t that cake be better with some frosting?
 Yes!

-But warm cake and frosting don’t typically mix.
+The thing is, warm cake and frosting don’t typically mix.
 Most cake frostings are made primarily with butter (although there are alternatives) and when butter is placed on something warm, it will melt.

 Add frosting to a warm cake and you are going to get a pool of melted sugar and butter rather than a pretty, tasty treat.
+Not recommended at all.

 Frosting a Warm Cake